ChibuikemEzemaduka/gr-rpi_iot/README.md

 # gr-rpi_iot

 This is the repository storing all the OOT modules designed for RPI ECSE 4964/6964 Physical Layer lab.
-It is forked from https://github.com/qizhu8/gr-rpi_iot; however, it has been updated to build on python3
+It is forked from https://github.com/qizhu8/gr-rpi_iot; however, it has been updated to build with python3 and on newer Gnuradio versions like 3.10.1

 ## What is in this repository?